Residence Don

 • Eagerness to Learn

-Experience and skills in Mental Health Support, Anti-Oppression, Equity Building and Sexual Violence Prevention Training is considered an asset.
+Experience and skills in Mental Health Support, Anti-Oppression, Equity Building, and Sexual Violence Prevention Training are considered an asset.

-Dons are required to be trained in Emergency First Aid & CPR – Level A. Emergency First Aid Training will be provided during training in August.
+Dons are required to be trained in Emergency First Aid & CPR – Level C. Emergency First Aid Training will be provided during training in August.

 Employment Equity Statement: